 Professor Andrew Vorkink

-This mini-course examines major issues involved with international development in emerging markets in a globalized world and the intersection of institutional, business and civil society players that affect and are affected by development.
-The purpose of the course is to equip students with the knowledge and analytical skills needed to do business or manage relationships with development institutions and operate in emerging markets.
-Topics include the international framework supporting development in emerging markets, the key public institutions such as the World Bank, the International Monetary Fund and the International Finance Corporation which underpin the business environment, financing of development through public institutions by loans, grants and equity investments (alone or with private financial institutions) and international procurement.
-Also examined will be how the policies of international institutions and emerging markets affect commerce and create, or impede, business opportunities in developing countries and internationally.
-The course will discuss development, bribery and corruption (such as in the health sector), strategies and impediments to doing business in developing countries and cover controversies on human rights and development and corporate social responsibility, including the impact on the business community of national public policy decisions which have an adverse impact on segments within a country.
+Because international development is an enormous topic, this mini-course will focus by necessity on a selection of topics at the intersection of development and business, largely from the top down, focusing in particular on the risks of operating in developing markets.
+(Professor Hanson’s course on Business & Ethics at the Base of the Pyramid is complementary to BID as it mostly focuses on development from the bottom up.)
+BID topics include the international framework supporting development, the key public institutions such as the World Bank, the International Monetary Fund and the International Finance Corporation which underpin the business environment, financing of development through public institutions by loans, grants and equity investments (alone or with private financial institutions in public-private partnerships).
+Also examined will be how the policies of international public institutions affect commerce and create, or impede, business opportunities in developing countries and internationally.
+The course will discuss development and corruption, strategies and impediments to doing business in developing countries and cover controversies on human rights and development and corporate social responsibility, including the impact on the business community of national public policy decisions which have an adverse impact on segments within a country.

 CONSULTING PROJECT MANAGEMENT (CPM)